 English teacher at Santo Tomás University.
 He holds a bachelor degree on modern languages and a Master’s degree on teaching from Universidad de La Salle.
 His recent investigations have been related to writing processes on students as well as new scopes to foster reading and writing skills.
 His experience as a bachelor teacher has also gave him new abilities and chances to improve his teaching practices.

 Nathalia Ximena Moreno Novoa

-English teacher at Universidad Santo Tomás, Tunja.
-She holds a Bachelor degree in Modern Languages from Universidad Pedagógica y Tecnológica de Colombia (UPTC) and a Master Degree in Bilingual Education from Universidad Internacional de la Rioja (UNIR) Spain.
-She has worked in the Private sector with different levels of education for 4 years, this experience has increased her abilities in the teaching practices.
-Her recent research interests has been focused on different and innovative EFL methodologies.
+holds a Bachelor degree in Modern Languages from Universidad Pedagógica y Tecnológica de Colombia (UPTC) and a Master Degree in Bilingual Education from Universidad Internacional de la Rioja (UNIR) Spain.
+She has worked as an English Teacher with different levels of education, this experience has increased her abilities in the teaching practices.
+Her recent research interests have been focused on CLIL, and different and innovative ELT methodologies.

 Leidy Girleza Cano García